Carl Gustaf Pilo

-Carl Gustaf Pilo (5 March 1711 – 2 March 1793) was a Swedish artist and painter.
+Carl Gustaf Pilo (5 March 1711 – 2 March 1793) was a Swedish painter.
 Pilo worked extensively in Denmark as a painter to the Danish Royal Court and as professor and director at the Royal Danish Academy of Art (Det Kongelige Danske Kunstakademi), as well as in his native Sweden.

 His prolific output in Denmark consisted mainly of portraits of royalty and the nobility, but included also genre paintings in the Dutch style.
 For over two decades, he was acknowledged as the foremost portrait painter in Denmark.
 In addition to Peder Als, other students of his were Per Krafft and Lorens Pasch.
 Pilo is most famous for his masterly painting, "The Coronation of Gustaf III" commissioned by King Gustav III of Sweden.

 Early years

 Carl Gustaf Pilo was born on the farm Göksäter in Runtuna Parish near Nyköping, Södermanland, Sweden to painter Olof (Oluff) Pilo (Pijhlou) and Beata Jönsdotter Sahlstedt.
 Early information about his career contains many inconsistencies, due to disagreement between two sources contemporary with his life.
 He probably received his early training from his father, who had earned his living as a young man as a decorative painter at Drottningholm and Stockholm Palace, although other indications say that he was trained by a painter named Crisman in Stockholm.
 Training for Pilo would have begun in Stockholm as early as 1723.

-Pilo’s career began as a craft painter.
+Pilo's career began as a craft painter.
 He became an apprentice in 1731.
 According to Anton Friedrich Büsching (1754) Pilo traveled through Germany to Vienna 1734-36; this however is contradicted by Thure Wennberg (1794) who insists that Pilo never traveled out of Scandinavia but instead was a student at the newly established Swedish Drawing Academy in 1735.
 He probably worked as a craft painter between 1733 and 1738.